Information for Families

 The KEMH Interment of Ashes Service is a memorial service where the ashes are interred in the KEMH Memorial Garden.

-The Perinatal Pathology department conducts the cremations for the service towards the end of each month and combines the ashes of all babies to be placed in the garden communally.
+The Perinatal Pathology department conducts the cremations for the service towards the end of each month and combines the ashes of all babies together, to be placed in the garden.
 For King Edward Memorial Hospital and Fiona Stanley Hospital patients, pastoral care will provide service details and a booklet.
-For those parents whose babies are born at other hospitals, service details and booklet are sent by Perinatal Pathology on behalf of Pastoral Care Services informing them of the details.
+For those parents whose babies are born at other hospitals, service details and booklet are sent to the parents by Perinatal Pathology on behalf of Pastoral Care Services informing them of the details.
 This service is free of charge.

-The service is held on the last Thursday of each calendar month (except for December when it is held on the third Thursday) and is conducted by the hospital’s Pastoral Care Service and welcomes parents of the babies, their family and friends.
+The service is held on the last Thursday of each calendar month (except for December when it is held on the third Thursday) and is conducted by the hospital’s Pastoral Care Service.
+Parents of the babies, their family and friends are welcome to attend.
 Where consent has been given, the names of each of babies are read and each parent and their family are encouraged to inter a portion of the ashes in the site prepared within the garden.

 The pastoral team contact details are: